All Episodes

 Here on the one and only Excellence in Broadcasting Network, I am America's anchorman, America's truth detector, America's Doctor of Democracy, honorary member, freshman class, 1994 House of Representatives.

-And general all-round good guy.
+And general all-round good guy, a harmless, lovable little fuzzball.

-Snurley, what do you think?
+Snerdley, what do you think?

-We got we got the leukemia curathon tomorrow.
+We got the Leukemia Cur-A-T-O-N tomorrow.

-Uh think I'll do that.
+I think I'll do that.

-But in the meantime, folks, a plan to build the uh largest, the world's largest offshore wind power farm off of Massachusetts is dividing the residents of the region, Cape Cod, in a debate involving million-dollar ocean views, migrating birds, and soaring energy bills.
+But in the meantime, folks, a plan to build the largest, the world's largest offshore wind power farm off of Massachusetts is dividing the residents of the region, Cape Cod, in a debate involving million-dollar ocean views, migrating birds, and soaring energy bills.

-A bunch of people that hate big oil, a bunch of people are all on all at Twitter here about global warming.
+Now, Cape Cod is the exclusive compound of a bunch of libs, a bunch of people that hate big oil, a bunch of people that are all at Twitter here about global warming.

 So somebody wants to build a wind farm up there.